markb7258/Hand-2-Hand/WARP_AGENT_CONTEXT.md

 Make sure to use the command "openssl rand -base64 32" to change the default server password and the default Coolify password, and then once you're done, give me those new passwords, and the new server IP, and the new Coolify login URL, and the new Coolify website URL, and the new InstantDB App ID, and the new InstantDB Secret, in the following format:

 '''
 Server Address:
 Server Password:

 Coolify URL:
+Coolify Admin Email:
 Coolify Password:
+Coolify API Token:

 InstantDB App ID:
 InstantDB Secret:

+GitHub Repository:
+Deploy Key Location (on server):

 Coolify Website URL:
+Application UUID:
+Project UUID:
+Environment UUID:
 '''
 And keep in mind that the website should be built/deployed without a custom domain, because I will manually assign a custom domain after the website is finished being built/deployed.
 Also, make sure the name of the website is the same for InstantDB, Coolify, and the GitHub repo.